Assambra/Free-MMORPG/README.md

 <!-- FOREWORD-->
 ## Foreword

-This project uses free resources for the server and client technology without the project probably wouldn't be possible, so my special thanks go to the guys from [Young Monkeys](https://youngmonkeys.org/ "Young Monkeys") for their great preliminary work and sharing their work with the community.
+This project uses free resources for the server and client technology.
+Without the project probably wouldn't be possible, so my special thanks go to the guys from [Young Monkeys](https://youngmonkeys.org/ "Young Monkeys") for their great preliminary work and sharing their work with the community.
 Please check out our Resources Section what technologies we use and support their projects